openSUSE/kudos/README.md

 This installs all dependencies, resets the development SQLite database and prepares default demo users.

+**The app only works with OpenID Connect.** There are many freely available OIDC servers that you can use for development.
+If you copy dot_env.dev as your .env you'll be using https://demo.duendesoftware.com as development OIDC server.
+There you can login as either `bob/bob` or `alice/alice`.

 ### Running the development servers

 Frontend (Vite on port 5173):